 Because of my welding background, most of the time I worked offshore I was a hyperbaric welder.
 Welding oil and gas pipelines together.
 I have traveled around the world, working in various oil fields.
 When I started as a diver I was one of the youngest divers in the North Sea.
-Now I am probably one of the oldest.
+Now I am one of the oldest.
 There is no age limit for working as a diver in the UK.
 I have to pass a diving medical every year, and providing I can still do the job, I will get more work.
-Experienced divers are put with inexperienced divers to pass on their skills.
-Which is a good thing because they can help me on with my hot-water suit.
+Experienced divers work with inexperienced divers to pass on their skills.
+Which is a good thing because they can help me on with my hot-water suit?
 My arms just don’t bend back as far as they used to.

 Salvage of the Century

 In 1986 I worked on a salvage job.
 “The salvage of the century”.
 Recovering 50 million pounds worth of Russian gold from the wreck of HMS Edinburgh.
 For those of you who don’t known.
 In April 1942 His Majesty’s Heavy Cruiser HMS Edinburgh was part of the Russian convoy QP11.
 They journeyed through the U-boat-infested Barents Sea.
 Carrying Russian gold to America to pay for arms in the Second World War.
 Hit by two torpedoes from the German submarine U-456.
 Edinburgh and its precious cargo settled at the bottom of the ocean beneath 800 feet of water.
 It wasn’t until the 80s that modern diving technology allowed us to enter the bomb room to recover the gold.